NextCenturyCorporation/neon-dash/src/app/library/README.md

 1. Define and initialize your Visualization element, Search Component, and Filter Component as normal ([see above](#search-and-filter)), but you do not need to add the `vis-filter-output-event` attribute to the Filter Component.
 2. Define a transform function that accepts your Visualization element's filter event data, transforms it into a **[filter data array](#filter-data-array)**, and sends the filter data array to the Filter Component by calling its `updateFilters` function.
 3. Add your transform function as an event listener to your filter event on your Visualization element (or call the transform function by whatever method you desire).
+4. Initialize the Filter and Search Components as normal ([see above](#initializing-nccl-core-services-and-components)).

 ```js
 const transformFilterEventData = function(event) {